kosich/js-object-transformation/README.md

+# Intro

-A tool to transform one object into another
+A tool to transform one js object into another

+### Word of warning

+This code is at version **0.0.0** so its interface might be changed in the future

+Code is written in **es6** *(a.k.a. js2015)* and needs [babel](https://babeljs.io/docs/usage/cli/) for transpiling and running unit tests

+Is not published to any package manager repo

+JSON path syntax is not fully supported (e.g. no relative paths, no array items by index etc)

+# Example

 ```js
 import transform from 'transform';